ericwastaken/network-multitool/README.md

 ## Summary

 A docker container with a set of tools for Linux.
-This is based on the Network-MultiTool container, but with a few tweaks added.
+This is based on the Network-MultiTool container, but with a few tweaks added, including support for the Azure CLI, Python3, and a few other tools.

-For all the commands packaged and full credit goes to: https://github.com/wbitt/Network-MultiTool
+For all the commands packaged in multitool see: https://github.com/wbitt/Network-MultiTool.

 ## Dependencies

 * Docker must be installed on the host system.
 * The host must have internet access to build the initial image.
 (See "Offline Usage" below if you need to use this in an offline environment.)
+* If you intend to submit to Docker Hub, you must be logged in to Docker Hub.

 ## Usage